memgraph/docs/memgraph_versioned_docs/version-2.4.2/how-to-guides/networkx.md

 In the same way, you can run other procedures from the `nxalg` module and the procedures from the `graph_analyzer` module, which can be found in the **Query Modules** section.

-## How to implement custom NetworkX module
+## How to implement custom NetworkX module in Memgraph Lab

 Besides using already implemented modules, you can create your own module which utilizes the NetworkX library.
 To learn how to implement a custom query module, head over to the [example of query module in Python](/docs/memgraph/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example#python-api).

-Since Memgraph is integrated with NetworkX, you can import NetworkX library inside your Python code and start coding.
-In this guide, we will create a new query module which utilizes the NetworkX library with the help of Memgraph Lab.
+Since Memgraph is integrated with NetworkX, you can import NetworkX library inside Python code.
+This guide will show you how to create a new query module that utilizes the NetworkX library within Memgraph's visual interface Memgraph Lab.

 ### 1. Connect to Memgraph

-To be able to try out this example on your own, you need a running Memgraph instance.
-Run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab, a visual interface.
+First, run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab.
 To run the image, open a command-line interpreter and run the following Docker command:

 ```